-The findings in this study found that the more active on social media, especially "social climbers", the more likely to be cheated.
+The findings in this study found that the more active one is on social media, especially for "social climbers", the more likely one is to be cheated.
 Social media does not show the authenticity of individual characters and traits.
-This term is illustrated by the taller "tree", the stronger the wind blows, which triggers the tree roots to wobble because it carries a heavy load of leaves and twigs.
+This term is illustrated by the fact that the taller the "tree", the stronger the wind blows, which triggers the tree roots to wobble because it carries a heavy load of leaves and twigs.
 Accordingly, Figure 1 above demonstrates the "social climber" analogy.
-As the direction of the ladder is getting higher and higher, Figure 1 speculates that with increasing social media users, it is also symmetrical with criminal threats.
-There is a positive interaction between the "dotted line" which represents the volume of social media use and the parallel "linear line".
-Thus, social climbing that spends a lot of time in cyberspace, the more "respect is depleted", where they actually get closer to being deceived by criminals.
-Moreover, the break time is also intended to show off wealth, resulting in cointegration of the "bottom left to top right" graph.
+As the direction of the ladder is getting higher and higher, Figure 1 speculates that, with increasing social media users, it is also symmetrical with criminal threats.
+There is a positive interaction between the "dotted line" which represents the volume of social media use, and the parallel "linear line".
+Thus, the more climbers spend time in cyberspace, the more their "respect is depleted", and they actually get closer to being deceived by criminals.
+Moreover, the break time is also intended to show off wealth, resulting in the cointegration of the "bottom left to top right" graph.

-In this case, the purpose of using social media was positive, such as refreshing, instead it seemed arrogant by the immaturity of thinking that became the "root problem" of social unrest, commercialization of industry in academic circles, degradation of the sense of togetherness, isolation of disrespectful attitudes that did not respect other people's opinions, barriers healthy competition, provocative, concerned with personal ego, job expansion, exploitation of luxury, and dependence on irrational presence.
+In this case, the purpose of using social media was positive, such as for refreshing, but instead it came across as arrogant because of the users' immaturity in thinking.
+This became the "root problem" of social unrest, commercialization of industry in academic circles, degradation of the sense of togetherness, isolation of disrespectful attitudes, such as not respecting other people's opinions, barriers to healthy competition, provocation, personal ego, exploitation of luxury, and dependence on irrational presence.

-Many of the respondents did not know the latest features from FB and WA that can be connected, although the bad news of inferential "big data" has been experienced by some netizens (e.g. Majid & Kouser, 2019; Pallivalappil, Jagadeesha & Prasad, 2021; Pybus, Coté & Blanke, 2015; Rader & Wash, 2015; van der Schyff, Flowerday & Lowry, 2020; Vishwanath, 2019).
-Social climbing does not care that from what is stated it changes and cuts comfort (Rak, 2007), thus offending other netizens because of social media relations which relatively pioneered social rifts (Meikle, 2016), misleading exposure (Browning, 2017), mistakes which breaks friendships (Romero-Iribas & Smith, 2019), and chaos among families (Rickly-Boyd, 2012).
+Many of the respondents did not know the latest features from FB and WA that can be connected, although the bad news of inferential "big data" has been experienced by some netizens (Majid & Kouser, 2019; Pallivalappil, Jagadeesha & Prasad, 2021; Pybus, Coté & Blanke, 2015; Rader & Wash, 2015; van der Schyff, Flowerday & Lowry, 2020; Vishwanath, 2019).
+According to what is stated, social climbing does not care that it alters and reduces comfort (Rak, 2007), thus offending other netizens due to social media relations that have relatively pioneered social rifts (Meikle, 2016), misleading exposure (Browning, 2017), mistakes that break friendships (Romero-Iribes & Smith, 2019), and chaos among families.
+(Rickly-Boyd, 2012).